By Jennifer McDougall

 - Physical Symptoms (Nausea, fatigue, weight loss or weight gain, insomnia, body aches)

 - Seek support in others rather than grieving alone (join a support group, talk to a therapist, turn to family and friends)

 - Take care of yourself (Be real with how YOU feel, express your emotions in a creative way, workout, shower daily, stay hydrated and eat nutritious meals)

 - Do your best to be POSITIVE

 - Engage in activities with others

 - Avoid drugs and alcohol – treat yourself to a sweet dessert or a sweaty workout instead (total opposites, I know)

 - Daily meditation for healing benefits and mental stability

-- Make plans for the future to give yourself and others suffering something to look forward to
+- Make plans for the future to give you and others suffering something to look forward to

 - Get out of the house at least once a day and be around other people